 It’s a trick I picked up from some scripts I read – and I think it works well.
 Try it.

-2. A writer needs to mention a character is singing a line.
-This is a toughie and for years I too put “(sings)” before lines such as these.
+For years I too put “(sings)” before lines that involved singing.
 Then a reader said they didn’t like it, so I tried italics instead, but that didn’t work either.
 Then, because I watch television with the subtitles on because my kids are foghorns, I noticed subtitles indicate singing like this:

-Those little hash marks work: when I did a read-through recently with some actors I purposefully didn’t mention the singing to see what would happen.
+Turns out, those little hash marks really work!
+I did a read-through recently with some actors I purposefully didn’t mention the singing to see what would happen.
 Not only did the actress actually sing, she sang with gusto!

 AND FINALLY, THE NUMBER ONE REASON WHY I THINK PARENTHETICALS ARE USELESS: